Gamaliel: In Jewish tradition

-In the Talmud, Gamaliel is described as bearing the titles Nasi (Hebrew: נָשִׂיא Nāśīʾ) "prince" and Rabban "our master", as the president of the Great Sanhedrin in Jerusalem; although some dispute this, it is not doubted that he held a senior position in the highest court in Jerusalem.
+In the Talmud, Gamaliel is described as bearing the titles Nasi (Hebrew: נָשִׂיא Nāśīʾ "prince") and Rabban ("our master") as the president of the Great Sanhedrin in Jerusalem; it is not doubted that he held a senior position in the highest court in Jerusalem.

 Gamaliel holds a reputation in the Mishnah for being one of the greatest teachers in all the annals of Judaism: "Since Rabban Gamaliel the Elder died, there has been no more reverence for the law, and purity and piety died out at the same time".

 Gamaliel's authority on questions of religious law is suggested by two Mishnaic anecdotes in which "the king and queen" ask for his advice about rituals.
 The identity of the king and queen in question is not given, but is generally thought to either be Herod Agrippa and his wife Cypros the Nabataean, or Herod Agrippa II and his sister Berenice.

-As rabbinic literature always contrasts the school of Hillel the Elder to that of Shammai and only presents the collective opinions of each of these opposing schools of thought without mentioning the individual nuances and opinions of the rabbis within them, these texts do not portray Gamaliel as being knowledgeable about the Jewish scriptures, nor do they portray him as a teacher.
+As rabbinic literature always contrasts the school of Hillel the Elder to that of Shammai and only presents the collective opinions of each of these opposing schools of thought without mentioning the individual nuances and views of the rabbis within them, these texts do not portray Gamaliel as being knowledgeable about the Jewish scriptures, nor do they describe him as a teacher.
 For this reason, Gamaliel is not listed as part of the chain of individuals who perpetuated the Mishnaic tradition.
-Instead the chain is listed as passing directly from Hillel to Yohanan ben Zakkai.
+Instead, the chain is listed as passing directly from Hillel to Yohanan ben Zakkai.

 Nevertheless, the Mishnah mentions Gamaliel's authorship of a few laws about community welfare and conjugal rights.
-He argued that the law should protect women during divorce, and that, for the purpose of remarriage, a single witness was sufficient evidence for the death of a husband.
+He argued that the law should protect women during divorce and that, for the purpose of remarriage, a single witness was sufficient evidence for the death of a husband.

 Various pieces of classical rabbinic literature additionally mention that Gamaliel sent out three epistles, designed as notifications of new religious rulings, and which portray Gamaliel as the head of the Jewish body for religious law.
 Two of these three were sent, respectively, to the inhabitants of Galilee and "the Darom" (southern Judea), and were on the subject of the first tithe.
 The third epistle was sent to the Jews of the diaspora and argued for the introduction of an intercalary month.

-Since the Hillel school of thought is presented collectively, there are very few other teachings which are clearly identifiable as Gamaliel's.
-There is only a cryptic dictum, comparing his students to classes of fish:
+Since the Hillelian school of thought is presented collectively, very few other teachings are clearly identifiable as Gamaliel's.
+There is only a cryptic dictum comparing his students to classes of fish: